12 Ways to Adjust to Life in Another Country as a School Student|

 No matter how busy you keep yourself, no matter how many new friends you make, and no matter how much you enjoy your new environment, some feelings of homesickness are inevitable when you’re settling into a new school in a new country.
 You need to have some tactics in place to combat it before it has too much of an impact on your work, productivity and well-being.
 The following tips should help you cope with homesickness when it strikes – and it can strike at the most unexpected moments, so be prepared for this.

 It may also help to remind yourself that this is only temporary: you’ll be going home for a few weeks at the end of term.
 Try to make the most of it and enjoy it, in the knowledge that this isn’t forever.

 Finally, another good option for preparing yourself for studying in the UK would be to attend an English as a Foreign Language summer school, ideally in England, as this will allow you to make excellent progress through immersing yourself in the language and culture 24 hours a day, rather than just in the occasional lesson.
-Here at Oxford Royale Academy, you can study English on a residential course that will help you get to know the country as well as improving your linguistic skills ready for use in both the academic and social sides of the school environment.
+Here at Oxford Royale Summer Schools, you can study English on a residential course that will help you get to know the country as well as improving your linguistic skills ready for use in both the academic and social sides of the school environment.
 What’s more, it’s a great introduction to life in the UK that will mean that your move to a UK boarding school will be much easier to adjust to.
 Find out more by browsing our courses.

 Recent News & Articles

 You may be interested in these other courses: